 2. Eagou Diary L-Lysine Drops for Cats

-This liquid supplement is designed for straightforward daily use, with a roasted chicken flavor that can be mixed into food or water.
-The formula includes L-Lysine, vitamins, and other natural ingredients, aiming to support immune health and relieve allergy symptoms.
-Its gentle composition makes it suitable for cats and kittens of all ages.
+This liquid supplement is formulated for straightforward daily use, with a roasted chicken flavor that mixes easily into food or water.
+It includes L-Lysine, vitamins, and other natural ingredients to support immune health and relieve allergy symptoms.
+The gentle composition makes it suitable for cats and kittens of all ages.

 What We Like: